Mortal/designtojs/Readme.md

 The tools folder contains some help with integrating DesignToJs with your everyday tools.

-DesignToJs should work fine with most common JavaScript Syntax highliters.
+DesignToJs should work fine with most common JavaScript Syntax highlighters.